Last updated Mar 2, 2023

 }

-Customers who don’t have a data residency requirement, but are provisioned in the EU, US, AU, or DE for performance reasons, install into the nearest supported realm - otherwise into the global realm.
+Customers who don’t have a data residency requirement, but are provisioned in a supported region for performance reasons, install into the nearest supported realm - otherwise into the global realm.
 This may provide performance improvements for end users.

-To support data resident customers, you may need to spin up stacks outside of your current infrastructure then create databases for EU, US, AU, or DE realms, depending on how your app is structured.
+To support data resident customers, you may need to spin up stacks outside of your current infrastructure then create databases for each realm, depending on how your app is structured.

 You will need to provide a data residency policy, similar to the Atlassian Data Residency policy, and update any of your other customer policies affected.